-Join us for the conference, “Colonial Surveillance in Asia.”
+Join us for the seminar, “Colonial Surveillance in Asia.”

 This seminar aims to explore the persistence and evolution of colonial surveillance under various imperial regimes in Asia.
 Colonial surveillance was an indispensable facet of imperial control across Asia.
 It operated through multifaceted mechanisms that were often repressive, coercive, racialized, and gendered, and were executed through measures such as policing, intelligence gathering, interception, detention, censorship, and propaganda.
 Such practices were driven by the imperial need for knowledge and control, and by anxieties surrounding the governance of colonial territories perceived as unstable or dangerous.
 Rather than being monolithic, colonial surveillance was shaped and adapted to local contexts, influenced by racial ideologies, national and transnational threats, anti-colonial movements, wartime exigencies, and other regional dynamics.
 Importantly, it operated across regional, national, and transnational scales.
 It focuses on the diverse strategies employed by colonial powers to assert control, revealing how colonial surveillance intersected with broader structures of power, resistance, and governance.